 I think Odutola, who, at only 32, has already passed through several modes and styles - most noticeably from ballpoint pen to chalk and pastel knows exactly what she is doing and has many more journeys to take us on yet.
 If anyone can paint an alternative to the alternative, it's her.
 What will that look like?
 It happened that the day after I visited Odutola's paintings was the day that the American novelist Ursula K Le Guin - that master of alternative realities - died, and for all of us wondering what force to place against the forces presently working against us (more of the same?
-Or something entirely different?), Le Guin, in one of her final radio interviews, offered some advice: "My guess is that the kind of thinking we are, at last, beginning to do about how to change the goals of human domination and unlimited growth to those of human adaptability and long-term survival, is a shift from yang to yin, and so involves acceptance of impermanence and imperfection, a patience with uncertainty and the makeshift, a friendship with water, darkness and the earth."
+Or something entirely different?), Le Guin, in one of her final radio interviews, offered some advice: "My guess is that the kind of thinking we are, at last, beginning to do about how to change the goals of human domination and By Her Design (far left); Pregnant (left); and Excavations (bottom left), all painted by Odutola last year.
+Below: Newlyweds on Holiday (2016)

+unlimited growth to those of human adaptability and long-term survival, is a shift from yang to yin, and so involves acceptance of impermanence and imperfection, a patience with uncertainty and the makeshift, a friendship with water, darkness and the earth."